 NOVEMBER The week of the 5th sees firework displays all over town as we mark Guy Fawkes Night when a group tried, but failed luckily, to blow up the Houses of Parliament in 1605.
 It’s a great month for jazz fans when the London Jazz Festival brings top names to London’s famous night spots like Ronnie Scott’s.
 As winter is chilling the temperatures, you’ll see ice rinks opening all over town at great venues such as the Tower of London and the Natural History Museum.
 The Lord Mayor’s Show will delight the crowds as it has since 1215!

-- October Starring Toby Stephens, Oslo opens at the Harold Pinter theatre, exploring 2 individuals’ struggle to bring peace to the Middle East.
+October Starring Toby Stephens, Oslo opens at the Harold Pinter Theatre, exploring two individuals’ struggle to bring peace to the Middle East.
 Also covering big themes at the Wyndham, Heisenberg: The Uncertainty Principle stars the wonderful Anne -Marie Duff and Kenneth Cranham looks at how random chance can change everything.
-Slaves of Solitude at the Hampstead theatre tells the story of a little known wartime heroine.
+Slaves of Solitude at the Hampstead theatre tells the story of a little-known wartime heroine.
 Young Marx at the Bridge theatre stars Rory Kinnear tells the story of Marx’s rather lively time ill spent in London.
 Just a short 9 week run for Venus in Fur at the Theatre Royal Haymarket with Natalie Dormer and David Oakes (from Victoria) in what is called an intoxicating dark comedy.
-October is bumper month for new openings but I must just squeeze in a site specific Agatha Christie at County Hall when Witness for the Prosecution will be staged in a courtroom setting.
+October is a bumper month for new openings but I must just squeeze in a site-specific Agatha Christie at County Hall when Witness for the Prosecution will be staged in a courtroom setting.

-- November The big opening this month is Glengarry Glencross at the Playhouse theatre as it’s a much loved film, a highly prized play and this productions stars Christian Slater.
-More big news is the West End debut of Bryan Cranston from Breaking Bad in Network at the National theatre.
+November The big opening this month is Glengarry Glencross at the Playhouse theatre as it’s a much-loved film, a highly prized play and this production stars Christian Slater.
+More big news is the West End debut of Bryan Cranston from Breaking Bad in Network at the National Theatre.
 Christmas is starting early with A Christmas Carol at the Old Vic starring Rhys Ifans.
 Shakespeare is never far from the London stage and this month brings us the opening of Anthony and Cleopatra at the Barbican starring Josette Simons and music by Laura Mvula.
 Not really theatre but bringing his new show to the Duchess theatre is the very funny Danny Bhoy.

 SHOPPING, FASHION AND MARKETS